-The battery indicator is presented in the Business Dashboard for all battery powered Airthings devices.
+The battery indicator is presented in the Business Dashboard for all battery-powered Airthings devices.

-The indicator translates to estimated power left in the batteries in the device - where 100% means brand new batteries, and 0% means the batteries are depleted.
+The indicator translates to the estimated power left in the batteries in the device - where 100% means brand new batteries, and 0% means the batteries are depleted.

 When an Airthings device is powered up by inserting batteries, it tries to detect the type of batteries based on several factors.
 It measures the voltage from the batteries over time to estimate the power left in the batteries - and is very accurate in optimal conditions.